walternewtz/KSU_overlay_unmount/README.md

 ## KSU Overlay Unmount

-- Unmount KSU Overlay on Kernel lower than 5.9
+- Unmount modules function for KernelSU.
+It is also mounting writeable systemless hosts for Adaway